 As a fully inclusive school, we recognise that for some children additional or different action may be necessary as a result of a special educational need and/or disability.
 This is in accordance with the SEND code of practice.
-We recognise that a child with social, emotional and behavioural difficulties may require something additional or different in the same way that we would make curriculum adaptations for a child with learning needs.
+We recognise that a child with social, emotional and behavioural difficulties may require something additional or different (outside of the 'Shine Bright' system) in the same way that we would make curriculum adaptations for a child with learning needs.

 Where this is the case, a child will be identified on our SEN register.
 Identified staff will then look at what support can be provided to help eradicate the behaviour in partnership with parents.
 This may include referral to our Learning Mentor/Pastoral Team and/or referral to an appropriate outside agency.
 It may also be appropriate to help other children in school understand what they can do to support this particular pupil.
+These strategies will be laid out in a 'Individual Behaviour Plan (IBP)', shared with parents and reviewed regularly